atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 * Helping others understand the data source schema
 * Helping with SQL queries

 Figuring out which columns to use in a visualization and in a dashboard can be challenging since many databases are not well documented and the data is not modeled appropriately.
-Data Gatekeepers can make this much easier since they are familiar with the schema and can grant you permission to tables that you may not have access to.
+Data Gatekeepers can make this much easier since they will be familiar with the schema and can grant you permission to tables that you may not have access to.
 They may also write the SQL queries themselves or help you optimize queries that you have written.

 ## Summary